cptbryan/colab-pj1/README.md

 ### This is our little collaboration project.
-  Fundamentally, the project is a means to improve our programming skills through the excercise.
+  Fundamentally, the project is a means to improve our programming skills through excercise.

 #### What is it?